Are cats causing bird declines?

 Estimates of how many creatures are killed by cats each year vary significantly.

 The most recent figures of how many creatures are killed by cats are from the Mammal Society.
-They estimate that cats in the UK catch up to 275 million prey items a year, of which 27 million are birds.
+They estimate that cats in the UK catch up to 100 million prey items over spring and summer, of which 27 million are birds.

 This is the number of prey items which were known to have been caught.
 We don't know how many more the cats caught, but didn't bring home, or how many escaped but subsequently died.

 The most frequently caught birds, according to the Mammal Society, are probably:

 - house sparrows